Power user guidelines

 Here you see your imported contract id, plus a schema, used by this contract which implements RGB20 interface.
 Now, you can read the state of the contract through this interface:

-Here you see that the contract has both global state, representing the information about RGB20 token, and an owned state – certain amount of that token assigned to a UTXO.
+Here you see that the contract has both global state, representing the information about RGB20 token, and an owned state – certain amount of that token assigned to an UTXO.
+Since we do not use any wallet, it shows that the owner of this output is not known.

 State transfers